wjzhengsh/blockchain/glossary.md

 ## Ledger
 Comprised of a literal "chain of blocks" that store the immutable, sequenced record of transactions, as well as a state database to maintain current state.
 There is one ledger per channel, and updates to it are managed by the consensus process according to the policies of a particular channel.

+## Ledger database
+Current state data is stored in a database on the peers for efficient reads and queries from chaincode.
+Starter Plan networks use CouchDB as the ledger database.
+Enterprise Plan Networks can use either LevelDB or CouchDB.

+## LevelDB
+A key-value store that is an option for the ledger database for Enterprise Plan networks, along with CouchDB.
+LevelDB stores the current state as key-value pairs, and does not support the use of indexes or rich queries.

 ## Member
 Also known as "organizations", members in a blockchain network, similar to the members of any group, form the structure of the network.
 A member can be as large as a multi-national corporation or as small as an individual.
 Members are enrolled into the network with a certificate that grants them permissions to use the network as either a service provider (for example, issuing certificates, validating/ordering transactions) or as a consumer.
 The former provides foundational blockchain services that include transaction validation, transaction ordering, and certificate management services.
 Consumer members use the network to invoke transactions against the distributed ledger.
 Members can have multiple Peers.